HEALTHY/NORMAL VAGINAL DISCHARGE

 WHEN TO BE CONCERNED ABOUT VAGINAL DISCHARGE

 Changes in vaginal discharge could mean you have a vaginal infection, a sexually transmitted infection (STI), or improper hygiene habits.
 Symptoms may include a change in your discharge (increased amount, change in color, foul smelling odor), vaginal itch, burning with urination, and pain or spotting with intercourse.
 Make an appointment with your health care provider if you have any of these symptoms.
 Your health care provider will ask you about your hygiene, sexual habits, and symptoms; and perform an exam.
 Specimens of your discharge will be taken to determine the type of problem you have, so your provider can prescribe the appropriate treatment.
-Call the Student Health Center for a vaginal infection exam, which may include STI testing.
+Your health care provider may recommend STI testing (available for a minimal fee).

 This site is not meant to replace the advice of a health care professional.
 You should not rely on any information on these pages, or information generated for you by this site, to replace consultations with qualified professionals regarding your own specific situation.